No elections are currently running

 Our training consists of both open hand techniques and weapons training with the bokken (wooden sword), jo (wooden staff) and tanto (wooden knife).
 There is always a focus on relating weapons work to improving and understanding our open hand technique for a well-rounded syllabus of training.

 Please join the Facebook group “Official LSU Aikido”.
+(Please note that this is for paid members of lsu aikido only)

 With special thanks to the Loughborough University Development Trust for the gift of two large crash mats!